fburic/pandance/README.md

 ## TODO

-- `[0.2.0]` fuzzy join support for DateTime data, as well as arbitrary object types supporting comparison and equality and a distance between them ()
+- `[0.2.0]` fuzzy join support for DateTime data, as well as arbitrary object types supporting comparison and equality
 - `[0.2.0]` inequality join: efficient implementation of non-equijoins using inequalities (<, >)